PRIVACY NOTICE FOR WEBSITE USERS

 The law on data protection allows us to process your data for certain reasons only:

-All of the processing carried out by us falls into one of the permitted reasons.
+All the processing carried out by us falls into one of the permitted reasons.
+Generally, we will rely on the first three reasons set out above to process your data.

 Special categories of data